 Ending stress level: 6/10

 I am indebted to Sheela Raja and her excellent book Overcoming Trauma and PTSD for the specific description of this technique.
 While most of us are better typists than we are at writing things by hand, to get the most out of this exercise write it by hand.
 This forms a stronger connection for your mind while you are doing it.
-Also, remember the goal is not to write a “realistic” ending, but to write an ending that makes you feel better.
+Remember, the goal is not to write a “realistic” ending, but to write an ending that makes you feel better.
 The example above is not realistic, but it helped!
 Also, bear in mind that these kind of nightmares are a symptom of trauma, much like a fever is a symptom of the flu.
 Getting effective treatment with a professional to resolve the trauma itself can cause the nightmares to go away altogether.

 Let’s talk about drugs for a moment.
 I am not a prescriber so I cannot recommend drugs.
 I will share what research studies have found.
 Research has shown a drug called Prazosin is safe and has been effective at reducing trauma nightmares and improving sleep quality.
 On the other hand, a class of drugs called benzodiazepines (including Xanax, Klonopin, Valium and Ativan) have been used to treat anxiety disorders in general.
 However for PTSD there is some evidence that shows they may actually worsen recovery from trauma.
 They can also be addictive.